LoganMac8/vendor-risk-portfolio/projects/Sample-Vendor-Assessment/Questionnaire-Responses.md

-# Cloudflare — Vendor Security Questionnaire Responses
-_25-Question Security & Risk Questionnaire_

-These responses are based solely on Cloudflare’s **publicly available** security documentation, Trust Center materials, and standard SOC 2 expectations.
-No confidential SOC 2 content is included.

----

-## 🔐 1.
-Access Control

-**1. Do you enforce multi-factor authentication (MFA) for administrative access?**
-✔ Yes — Cloudflare publicly states MFA is required for privileged access.

-**2. Do you follow a least-privilege access model?**
-✔ Yes — Role-based and least-privilege access methods are documented.

-**3. Are access rights reviewed regularly?**
-✔ Yes — Cloudflare conducts periodic access reviews as part of governance.

-**4. Are accounts for terminated employees removed promptly?**
-✔ Yes — Public sources confirm standardized offboarding processes.

----

-## 📝 2.
-Policies, Governance & HR Security

-**5. Do you maintain formal security policies reviewed annually?**
-✔ Yes — Cloudflare reviews policies on a regular annual cycle.

-**6. Are employees required to sign confidentiality agreements?**
-✔ Yes — NDAs and confidentiality obligations are standard.

-**7. Do employees receive recurring security awareness training?**
-✔ Yes — Cloudflare provides mandatory security and privacy training.

-**8. Do you perform background checks where legally allowed?**
-✔ Yes — Disclosed in Cloudflare’s Trust & Safety practices.

----

-## 📦 3.
-Asset Management & Data Protection

-**9. Do you classify data according to sensitivity?**
-✔ Yes — Cloudflare references internal data classification standards.

-**10. Is data encrypted in transit?**
-✔ Yes — TLS 1.2/1.3 used across services.

-**11. Is data encrypted at rest?**
-✔ Yes — Industry-standard encryption used for stored data.

-**12. Do you have controls to prevent unauthorized data exfiltration?**
-✔ Partially — Disclosure indicates monitoring and access restriction, though details are not public.

----

-## 🖥️ 4.
-Logging, Monitoring & Incident Response

-**13. Do you maintain centralized logging and monitoring?**
-✔ Yes — Cloudflare’s platform uses extensive centralized logging.

-**14. Do you have a formal incident response plan?**
-✔ Yes — Public documentation details incident response processes.

-**15. Have you tested your incident response plan within 12 months?**
-✔ Likely — While specific dates are not public, maturity suggests regular testing.

-**16. Do you notify customers if a breach occurs?**
-✔ Yes — Cloudflare commits to breach notification obligations.

----

-## 🌩️ 5.
-Cloud Security & Shared Responsibility

-**17. Do you use a major cloud provider and follow a shared responsibility model?**
-✔ Yes — Cloudflare runs its own global edge network and aligns with shared responsibility where applicable.

-**18. Are cloud environments configured securely (segmentation, least privilege, encryption)?**
-✔ Yes — Documented industry-standard cloud security practices.

-**19. Do you regularly assess cloud configuration security?**
-✔ Yes — Cloudflare references continuous monitoring and configuration evaluation.

----

-## 🔗 6.
-Subservice Providers / Supply Chain Risk

-**20. Do you use subprocessors?**
-✔ Yes — Cloudflare publicly lists subprocessors.

-**21. Do you assess the security of subprocessors?**
-✔ Yes — Cloudflare uses internal review and contractual obligations.

-**22. Do you maintain an updated subprocessor list?**
-✔ Yes — Updated list is publicly available with notifications.

----

-## 🔁 7.
-Change Management & SDLC

-**23. Do you follow a formal change management process?**
-✔ Yes — Cloudflare uses structured review and approval workflows.

-**24. Do you use secure development practices (code review, scanning, testing)?**
-✔ Yes — Cloudflare performs code review, static/dynamic analysis, security testing, and runs a bug bounty program.

----

-## 🧭 8.
-Business Continuity

-**25. Do you maintain and test business continuity/disaster recovery plans?**
-✔ Yes — Cloudflare uses a globally redundant architecture and tests continuity processes.

----

-# ✔ Summary of Questionnaire Findings

-Cloudflare demonstrates a **high level of control maturity** across all major security domains:

-- Strong access governance
-- Mature policies and training
+Cloudflare — Vendor Security Questionnaire Responses 25-Question Security & Risk Questionnaire

+These answers are based solely on Cloudflare’s publicly available Trust Center and security documentation.
+No confidential SOC 2 information was used.

+1. Access Control
+1. Do you enforce MFA for administrative access?
+Yes.
+Cloudflare requires MFA for privileged accounts.

+2. Do you follow a least-privilege access model?
+Yes.
+Cloudflare uses role-based access and least-privilege principles.

+3. Are access rights reviewed regularly?
+Yes.
+Access reviews occur on a recurring schedule as part of governance.

+4. Are accounts for terminated employees removed promptly?
+Yes.
+Cloudflare documents a standardized offboarding and account revocation process.

+2. Policies, Governance & HR Security
+5. Do you maintain formal security policies reviewed annually?
+Yes.
+Policies are reviewed and updated on an annual cycle.

+6. Are employees required to sign confidentiality agreements?
+Yes.
+NDAs and confidentiality agreements are part of onboarding.

+7. Do employees receive recurring security awareness training?
+Yes.
+Mandatory and ongoing security and privacy training is provided.

+8. Do you perform background checks where legally allowed?
+Yes.
+Background checks are performed as permitted by law.

+3. Asset Management & Data Protection
+9. Do you classify data according to sensitivity?
+Yes.
+Cloudflare uses internal data classification standards.

+10. Is data encrypted in transit?
+Yes.
+TLS 1.2/1.3 is used across services.

+11. Is data encrypted at rest?
+Yes.
+Industry-standard encryption is applied to stored data.

+12. Do you have controls to prevent unauthorized data exfiltration?
+Partially.
+Cloudflare publicly describes monitoring and access controls, though full details are not disclosed.

+4. Logging, Monitoring & Incident Response
+13. Do you maintain centralized logging and monitoring?
+Yes.
+Cloudflare operates extensive centralized logging and monitoring.

+14. Do you have a formal incident response plan?
+Yes.
+A documented incident response process is publicly outlined.

+15. Have you tested your incident response plan in the last 12 months?
+Likely.
+While dates are not public, Cloudflare’s maturity suggests regular testing.

+16. Do you notify customers if a breach occurs?
+Yes.
+Cloudflare commits to required breach notification obligations.

+5. Cloud Security & Shared Responsibility
+17. Do you use a major cloud provider and follow a shared responsibility model?
+Yes.
+Cloudflare operates its own global edge network and aligns with shared responsibility where applicable.

+18. Are cloud environments configured securely (segmentation, least privilege, encryption)?
+Yes.
+Cloudflare follows industry-standard cloud security practices.

+19. Do you regularly assess cloud configuration security?
+Yes.
+Continuous monitoring and configuration evaluation are described.

+6. Subservice Providers / Supply Chain Risk
+20. Do you use subprocessors?
+Yes.
+Cloudflare publishes a list of subprocessors.

+21. Do you assess the security of subprocessors?
+Yes.
+Subprocessors undergo internal review and contractual requirements.

+22. Do you maintain an updated subprocessor list?
+Yes.
+The list is publicly maintained and updated.

+7. Change Management & SDLC
+23. Do you follow a formal change management process?
+Yes.
+Cloudflare uses structured change review and approval workflows.

+24. Do you use secure development practices (code review, scanning, testing)?
+Yes.
+Cloudflare performs code reviews, static/dynamic analysis, and security testing, and also operates a bug bounty program.

+8. Business Continuity
+25. Do you maintain and test business continuity and disaster recovery plans?
+Yes.
+Cloudflare uses a globally redundant architecture and regularly tests continuity procedures.

+Summary
+Cloudflare demonstrates strong control maturity across all major security domains, including:
+- Access governance
+- Policies and training
 - Robust encryption practices
-- Comprehensive logging & monitoring
+- Centralized logging and monitoring
-- Strong incident response posture
+- Mature incident response capabilities
 - Modern cloud security architecture
 - Transparent subprocessor management
-- Solid SDLC and secure development lifecycle
+- Secure development lifecycle processes
 - Tested business continuity and resilience

-These responses indicate Cloudflare is well-aligned with SOC 2 expectations and modern TPRM requirements.
+Overall, Cloudflare aligns well with SOC 2 expectations and common third-party risk management requirements.